U.S. raises pressure on Saudi Arabia over missing journalist

 “In both calls they asked for more details and for the Saudi government to be transparent in the investigation process.
 We will continue to monitor this situation and provide updates as available,” White House spokeswoman Sarah Sanders said in a statement.

-Khashoggi’s fiancee Cengiz was surprised when an American friend told her of Trump’s comment about inviting her to the White House, the friend told Reuters.
+Khashoggi’s fiancée Cengiz was surprised when an American friend told her of Trump’s comment about inviting her to the White House, the friend told Reuters.
 “I think she’s in shock, now even more,” her friend said.

 In an essay in the Washington Post on Tuesday, Cengiz implored the president and Melania Trump to “help shed light on Jamal’s disappearance.”